 Tips for Optimizing Your Outdoor Time—and Staying Safe

 We’d be remiss not to mention a few tried-and-true tips for enhancing your outdoor adventures and keeping yourself safe:

-- Know where to go: Although there is so much information available, it can link to analysis paralysis on where to go.
+- Know where to go: Although there is so much information available, it can lead to analysis paralysis.
 We love apps like AllTrails that can help you find the closest hike or outdoor activity to you and filter by distance, how strenuous it is and read reviews from others.

 - Dress for the weather: Check the forecast before venturing out, and be prepared for possible weather conditions, such as rain or snow.

 - Wear sunscreen: Broad-spectrum sunscreen is a must, whether it’s bright and sunny or cloudy and gray.
 If you’ll be physically active or in water, opt for sweat and water-resistant protection.

 - Stay hydrated: Be sure to tote along plenty of water and a snack, along with a meal if you’ll be off the grid for an extended period of time.

 - Check-in with loved ones first: Before making your way to the park or forest, let your loved ones know exactly where you’ll be, as cell reception may be spotty.